MalzaCAr/MaldaBot/README.md

 ### 3. Make config.json and .env

 - Once you have your bot token and connection string, you'll have to make 2 more files where you'll store all the information the bot needs.
-The files looks like this:
+The files look like this:

 #### Config.json
 ```